AdobeDocs/campaign-standard.en/help/integrating/using/ms-dynamics-365-integration-guardrails.md

 * Onboarding maintenance windows may need to be established between Adobe and the customer as initial ingest may cause Campaign slowdowns.

-* You are encouraged to communicate known instances of significant increase or “spikes” in connector usage of the integration (e.g., sharp increase in new or updated records), as this could cause slowdowns in data syncing.
+* You are encouraged to communicate known instances of significant increase or “spikes” in usage of the integration (e.g., sharp increase in new or updated records), as this could cause slowdowns in data syncing.

 * As part of the integration, you will be expected to complete the pre-integration configuration steps in Microsoft Azure and Dynamics 365.